fdazen/fda-documentation/rooms_set_up.md

-#**Rooms Set Up**

-Setting up your rooms in your Frontdesk Anywhere is a good way to start building your account and make it look like your hotel.
-This operation involves not only creating rooms, but also building amentities, define the levels you wish to have rooms organize, load pictures and much more.
-In the sections below you will learn the best ways to create your hotel room structure.

 ##**Floors**

 Let's start by set up the number of floors in your property.
 This is important as you will be able to group your rooms by the floor they are on!